MaterializeInc/materialize/doc/user/content/overview/isolation-level.md

 ## Choosing the right isolation level

-Materialzie recommends you start with the default Strict Serializable isolation leve.
-If you notice performance issues on reads or your application does not require linearizable transactions, consider downgrading to the Seiarlizable isolation level.
+Materialize recommends you start with the default Strict Serializable isolation level.
+If you notice performance issues on reads or your application does not require linearizable transactions, consider downgrading to the Serializable isolation level.

 Strict Serializable provides stronger consistency guarantees but may have slower reads than Serializable because Strict Serializable may need to wait for writes to propagate through materialized views and indexes, while Serializable does not.